Tshoiasc/Brassica-napus-growth-research/DataSet/README.md

 71 genotypes, two treatments, three replicates; total 426 plants.
 1×top view image, 3×side view images (000, 045 & 090° rotations).

-A standard, modern archival tool such as 7-Zip is required to extract the zip files Date made available                         24 Mar 2023 PublisherPrifysgol                 Aberystwyth | Aberystwyth University Date of data production                 06 Jun 2018 - 17 Jul 2018

 This dataset is used to train the neural network model for simulating the growth of rapeseed plants.
 The data annotation adopts a hierarchical recursive method based on the biological growth characteristics of rapeseed: